ietf-wg-cellar/flac-specification/flac.md

 - The [sample rate bits](#sample-rate-bits) in the frame header MUST be 0b0001-0b1110, i.e. the frame header MUST NOT refer to the streaminfo metadata block to describe the sample rate.
 - The [bits depth bits](#bit-depth-bits) in the frame header MUST be 0b001-0b111, i.e. the frame header MUST NOT refer to the streaminfo metadata block to describe the bit depth.
-- The stream MUST NOT contain blocks with more than 16384 inter-channel samples, i.e. the maximum block size must not be larger than 16384.
+- The stream MUST NOT contain blocks with more than 16384 interchannel samples, i.e. the maximum block size must not be larger than 16384.
-- Audio with a sample rate less than or equal to 48000 Hz MUST NOT be contained in blocks with more than 4608 inter-channel samples, i.e. the maximum block size used for this audio must not be larger than 4608.
+- Audio with a sample rate less than or equal to 48000 Hz MUST NOT be contained in blocks with more than 4608 interchannel samples, i.e. the maximum block size used for this audio must not be larger than 4608.
 - Linear prediction subframes (see section [linear predictor subframe](#linear-predictor-subframe)) containing audio with a sample rate less than or equal to 48000 Hz MUST have a predictor order less than or equal to 12, i.e. the subframe type bits in the subframe header (see [subframe header section](#subframe-header)) MUST NOT be 0b101100-0b111111.
 - The Rice partition order (see [coded residual section](#coded-residual)) MUST be less than or equal to 8.
 - The channel ordering MUST be equal to one defined in [the section channels bits](#channels-bits), i.e. the FLAC file MUST NOT need a WAVEFORMATEXTENSIBLE\_CHANNEL\_MASK tag to describe the channel ordering.
 See [section channel mask](#channel-mask) for details.